Master asset management after discovering and collecting them

 5 - The selected tags will appear on the selected assets fields.
 You can exclude the tag from specific assets by clicking the “x” button next to the tag.

 6 - Click on Apply to apply the changes.
 The edit tags drawer will be closed.
-The changes will be reflected in the All Asset table.
+The changes will be reflected instantly in the Asset table.

 6. Delete assets that you want to exclude

-If any assets do not belong to your organization or are no longer important to you, you can delete them from your asset inventory.
-To delete your assets:
+If any assets do not belong to your organization or are no longer important, you can delete them from your asset inventory.
+To delete these assets:

 1 - Select assets you want to delete by ticking the checkbox on the left side of the asset, then click the Delete button on top of the table.